JAZZ by Chris Green

 There was a silence while I tried to assess the situation.
-Care I might, but murder was not something I had ever in my life contemplated, even in my darkest moments.
+Care I might, but murder was not something I had ever contemplated, even in my darkest moments.

 ‘Why don’t you call the police?’
-I queried.
+I asked.

 ‘I did call the police.
 As soon as I escaped from the house, I called the police.
 From a phone box.
 They were not interested.
 They treated it as a domestic matter,’ she said.
-‘They took some details but I could tell they were not taking me seriously.
-Eventually, I ran out of coins.’
+‘They took some details but I could tell they were not taking me seriously.’

 ‘Can I come and stay with you?’
 Maria asked, pleadingly.
 ‘And we can talk about it.’